scientific-python/cookie/docs/pages/guides/gha_basic.md

 ## Updating

+{% include rr.html id="GH200" %} {% include rr.html id="GH210" %} If you use
-If you use non-default actions in your repository (you will see some in the following pages), then it's a good idea to keep them up to date.
+non-default actions in your repository (you will see some in the following pages), then it's a good idea to keep them up to date.
 GitHub provided a way to do this with dependabot.
 Just add the following file as `.github/dependabot.yml`:

 ```yaml